 As a school, we embrace a culture of continuously improving what we do; we welcome feedback from others in helping to build our strength.
 It is key to remember, that an inspection report provides a snapshot in time and that the work we do ensures we are always evolving and improving.

 The Statutory Inspection of Anglican and Methodist schools (SIAMS) inspection focuses on the impact of the Church school's Christian vision on pupils and adults.
 This involves looking at the school’s Christian vision, the provision the school makes because of this vision and how effective this provision is in enabling all pupils to flourish.The Evaluation Schedule has one inspection question: how effective is the school’s distinctive Christian vision, established and promoted by leadership at all levels, in enabling pupils and adults to flourish?

-Our last inspection was in 2015, and we were judged outstanding.
+Our last inspection was in 2023, and we were judged good.